jalbiero/vo2max-tracker/README.md

 ```

 If anyone know how to change the execution policy just for _run_win.ps1_ script (instead of all scripts on the system), please let me know, thanks in advance.

+### Chart is too small

+It is quite possible that you have a High DPI monitor.
+Try increasing the value of **DPI** property in the [configuration file](vo2max_tracker/config.py).
+A normal value is 100, but, as a sort of compromise between high and low resolution monitors, the default one was set to 150 (1.5 x).
+Try setting it to 200 (2x) or greater.

 ## Other related tools